Jacob-Barhak/DiseaseModelsSBML/README.md

 ### To Regenerate iBioSim results
 0. Optional: You can regenerate the SBML files already provided in this repository using the command: python SBMLExamplesForPaper.py
-1. Install IbioSim using the instructions in: http://www.async.ece.utah.edu/ibiosim
+1. Install iBioSim using the instructions in: http://www.async.ece.utah.edu/ibiosim
 2. Run iBioSim
 3. Select from the menu: File->Open Project.
-Select the project in docs/iBioSim_files/projects.
+Select the project in docs/iBioSim/projects.
+4. Open the analysis view for a particular model, select a monte carlo method for simulation.
+5. Click on the run button in the menu bar to execute simulation.

 VERSION HISTORY: